Top 12 Compliance Risks that Can Affect Your GSA Schedule

 1. Contractor Assessments

 As a GSA Schedule contractor, you will be contacted by your Industrial Operations Analyst (IOA) about Contractor Assessments.
-These assessments can occur annually with a more comprehensive assessment near the end of your contract period, but the timing is up to the discretion of your IOA.
+These assessments can occur annually for some Schedule holders, but all Schedule holders will undergo a more comprehensive End of Term assessment near the fourth year of your five-year contract period.

 2. Sales Reporting

 GSA Schedule contractors must be aware of their sales reporting method and maintain it for contract compliance.
-There are two main types of sales reporting for GSA Schedules: Transactional Data Reporting (TDR) and non-TDR.
+There are two main types of sales reporting for GSA Schedules: Transactional Data Reporting (TDR) and non-TDR, also referred to as Commercial Sales Practices (CSP).

 For non-TDR contractors, sales are reported quarterly by the end of the month following the end of a financial quarter (so, for example, April 30 for the quarter spanning from January 1 to March 31).

-TDR is done monthly, but contractors who elect TDR do not have to report their Commercial Sales Practices.
-You should be keeping track of your GSA sales and taking care to ensure invoices properly mark GSA sales so that they are ready for Contractor Assessments and in case of a future audit.
+Contractors under TDR report their GSA sales monthly, but contractors who elect TDR do not need to disclose their Commercial Sales Practices.
+You should be keeping track of your GSA sales and ensuring your invoices properly mark GSA sales so that you are ready for Contractor Assessments and in case of a future audit.

-End items sold through GSA contracts must meet the standards of the Trade Agreement Act.
-Items from certain countries, including China, Russia, and India are banned if the final product was made in these countries.
+End items sold through GSA contracts must meet the standards of the Trade Agreements Act, or TAA.
+Items from certain countries, including, but not limited to, China, Russia, and India are banned if the final product was wholly manufactured or “substantially transformed” there.

-To comply with the TAA, you must make sure your final product was “substantially transformed” in the U.S. or one of the designated compliant countries.
+To comply with the TAA, you must make sure your final product was wholly manufactured or “substantially transformed” in the U.S. or one of the designated compliant countries.

-Be sure that information on the Country of Origin for the products you purchase from your suppliers is on their Letter of Supply, as this can help you avoid future headaches.
+Be sure that you have current and accurate information on the Country of Origin for the products you purchase from your suppliers, as this can help you avoid future headaches.

 4. Labor Category Qualifications

-Contractors offering services through their GSA Schedule must ensure the minimum qualifications laid out in their contract for the labor category are met.
+Contractors offering services through their GSA Schedule must ensure the minimum qualifications laid out in their contract for the labor category are met, in particular the education and experience requirements.

 For example, if a contract specifies that a bachelor’s degree and 3 years of experience is required for a specific labor category, the employee, whether of the contractor or subcontractor, must have a bachelor’s degree and 3 years of experience.
 Keep in mind that you can specify if you would like education to be substitutable for experience and vice versa.